What are the relevant government entities relating to immigration in your jurisdiction?

 Labour Market Benefit Plan under the Global Talent Stream

-The Global Talent Stream is a specialized and prolific LMIA under the TFWP that provides employers with priority access to the highest specialized and skilled global talent and in-demand STEM occupations.
+The Global Talent Stream (“GTS”) is a specialized and prolific LMIA under the TFWP that provides employers with priority access to the highest specialized and skilled global talent and in-demand STEM occupations.
 Employers benefit from this stream because there is no requirement to test the Canadian labour market prior to submitting the application, as is required under the regular LMIA process.
-Similar to the Transition Plan, employers that apply to hire foreign workers under the GTS must submit a Labour Market Benefit Plan (LMBP) that details the employer’s commitment to create activities that will positively impact the labour market through the creation of jobs, skills investments and training for the benefit of Canadians.
+Like the Transition Plan, employers that apply to hire foreign workers under the GTS must submit a Labour Market Benefit Plan (LMBP) that details the employer’s commitment to create activities that will positively impact the labour market through the creation of jobs, skills investments and training for the benefit of Canadians.
 The commitments made in the LMBP are divided into mandatory and complementary benefits and must be dissimilar.
 Complementary benefits may also include enhanced company performance or implementing best practices or policies for the Canadian workforce.
 Commitments to increase diversity in the workplace are encouraged.

 By using the GTS, employers agree to monitor and track the benefits and activities that they have committed to.
 Annual progress reviews with the ESDC LMBP Review Team are required to evaluate the company’s performance against the commitments made.
 The annual progress review is separate and apart from all compliance-related requirements that exist generally in law and under the TFWP.
-In the event an employer fails to make “reasonable efforts” to satisfy its LMBP commitments within the timeframe, the employer will receive a negative decision on future applications to the GTS for a period of two years.
+In the event an employer fails to make “reasonable efforts” to satisfy its LMBP commitments within the timeframe, the employer may receive a negative decision on future applications to the GTS for a period of two years.
 Like regular LMIAs under the TFWP, GTS employers must retain all documents to satisfy the “reasonable efforts” standard of review.

 Are applications filed electronically, or paper base?
 Is a physical visa/work permit document issued or is an electronic approval issued?